 IV.
 Failure of Accountability (#10, 12, 13, 16, 18, 22, 23, 24 and 26)

-Actions (or expenditure of resources) by one or more ICANN Board Directors, CEO, or other Staff, are contrary to ICANN’s Mission or Bylaws.
+Actions (or expenditure of resources) by one or more ICANN Board Directors, the President and CEO, or other Staff, are contrary to ICANN’s Mission or Bylaws.
 ICANN is “captured” by one stakeholder segment, including governments via the GAC, which either is able to drive its agenda on all other stakeholders, or abuse accountability mechanisms to prevent all other stakeholders from advancing their interests (veto).

 V. Failure of Accountability to External Stakeholders (#14, 15, 25)